GreenTreeLabs/simple-author-box/readme.txt

 * Option to manually insert the author box on your template file (single.php or author.php)
 * Simple Author Box has RTL support
 * Simple Author Box has AMP support

+= Simple Author Box Pro Features =

+* Change author box position to before/after content
+* Choose whether the author's name should link to its website/page/none
+* Select where to show author box on
+* Add rotate effect on author avatar hover
+* Option to open author website link in a new tab
+* Option to add "nofollow" attribute on author website link
+* Choose the author website's position: right/left
+* Social icons type, style, rotate effect, shadow effect, thin border
+* Option to change the color palette
+* Choose the font and font sizes for the author's job title, website, name, and description
+* Enable guest authors and co-authors
+* Option to use guest authors as co-authors
+* Top authors widget - displays the most popular authors based of comments
+* Simple author box widget - displays the users selected

 **About us:**
 We are a young team of WordPress aficionados who love building WordPress plugins & <a href="https://www.machothemes.com/" target="_blank" title="Premium WordPress themes">Premium WordPress themes</a> over on our theme shop.
 We’re also blogging and wish to help our users find the best <a href="https://www.machothemes.com/blog/cheap-wordpress-hosting/" target="_blank" title="Cheap WordPress Hosting">Cheap WordPress hosting</a>.